-[ December 7, 2015 to December 16, 2015. ] Today’s educators must do more than simply teach the “three R’s”; they must prepare students to live in an increasingly diverse society.
-Excellent anti-bias educators do this by teaching the knowledge and skills necessary to thrive in diverse settings, achieve academically and work collaboratively.
-The 2016 Teaching Tolerance Award for Excellence in Teaching will recognize [...]
+Today’s educators must do more than simply teach the “three R’s”; they must prepare students to live in an increasingly diverse society.
+Excellent anti-bias educators do this by teaching the knowledge and skills necessary to thrive in diverse settings, achieve … Continue reading

-[ February 15, 2014; 10:00 am to 5:00 pm. ] On Saturday, Feb.
+On Saturday, Feb.
 15 from 10am to 11am, Sara Wicht will present a session on Teaching Tolerance’s new Anti-Bias Framework.
-The Framework provides a roadmap for anti-bias education at every grade level and is organized into four domains (identity, diversity, justice and action) that represent a continuum of engagement in multicultural and social justice education. [...]
+The Framework provides a roadmap for anti-bias education at every grade level and is organized into four domains (identity, diversity, … Continue reading

 A new Teaching Tolerance lesson for 3-5 graders available now.
 The lesson is an opportunity for students to learn about many belief systems and consider the benefits of religious freedom.
 Click here for more information>>

 Teaching Tolerance is offering a great opportunity for teachers to submit their own personal favourite activities anti-bias classroom activity: Dear Friend of Teaching Tolerance, Every teacher has that gem of an activity that’s been perfected over the years—the one that … Continue reading